Shiyizhuanshi/ES-synth-starter-Han/md/README.md

-This is the folder where we keep our readmes.
+This is the folder where we keep our readme files.